oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

 The application displays important details about the WebLogic Server instance that it's running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
 Also, you can see that application output reports that it's at version `v1`; you will update this to `v2` in a later use case that demonstrates upgrading the application.

-#### Stage a ZIP file of the archive
+#### Stage a WDT archive ZIP file

 When you create the image, you will use the files in the staging directory, `/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v1`.
-In preparation, you need it to contain a ZIP file of the WDT application archive.
+In preparation, you need it to contain a WDT application archive (a ZIP) file.

-Run the following commands to create your application archive ZIP file and put it in the expected directory:
+Run the following commands to create your WDT application archive ZIP file and put it in the expected directory:

 ```
 # Delete existing archive.zip in case we have an old leftover version